 Active, engaging teaching and learning methods are used throughout Junior and Senior Cycle.
 As well as learning individual subjects, students study some subjects in groups, exploring how they relate to, and overlap with, each other.
 This enables students to develop research skills, group work skills, time management skills, digital literacy skills, presentation skills and more.
 Information and Communications Technology (ICT) is widely used as a tool for learning across all subject areas.

-Ethical Education is a subject taught from 1st to 6th year in Educate Together second-level schools.
-Ethical Education aims to encourage and provide a space for students to develop awareness of different perspectives, reflect on their own views and biases and to think critically, question and take action on equality and justice issues in their local and global communities.
+Ethical Education is a holistic, interdisciplinary subject area taught from 1st to 6th year in Educate Together second-level schools.
+It aims to encourage and provide a space for students to develop awareness of different perspectives, reflect on their own views and biases and to think critically, question and take action on equality and justice issues in their local and global communities.

 Sports and extracurricular activities

-Students participate in a variety of sporting activities, both indoor and outdoor, team and individual, including: GAA, rugby, soccer, basketball, badminton, hockey, gymnastics, swimming and athletics.
-Students are encouraged to join one of the many clubs on offer, such as foreign languages, cookery, film, drama, art and craft, chess, music, science and technology.
-Students also have opportunities to participate in programmes such as the Young Scientist & Technology Exhibition, Young Social Innovators and the Gaisce Awards.
+Students have the opportunity to participate in a variety of sporting activities, both indoor and outdoor, team and individual, depending on the school.
+Students are also encouraged to join clubs and have opportunities to participate in programmes such as the Young Scientist & Technology Exhibition, Young Social Innovators and the Gaisce Awards.